jamesfmackenzie/jamesfmackenzie.github.io/projects.md

 <br />

-## VR panoramas
+## Shooting and Sharing VR Photos

 Status | Completed November 2016
-Goal | Learn how to shoot, display and share VR panoramas
+Goal | Learn how to shoot, interactively view and share VR photos

-Pending
+Ever seen one of those photos you can zoon and pan around?

+VR photography (after Virtual Reality photography) is the art of capturing or creating a complete scene as a single image, as viewed when rotating about a single central position

+I want to know how to shoot, interactively view and share my own photos

+I learned that the Google Street View app is a cheap and easy way to shoot images as equirectangar format.
+I then learned how to convert these imagss into to various formats other including cube-face and .pano files.
+Finally I learned how to share to Photosyth, Facebook and YouTube

+Posts:
+- Publishing VR Panoramas to YouTube - 08 Sep 2019
+- All You Need to Know about 360 VR Photos - 02 Nov 2016
+- Convert Equirectangular Projection to .Pano File - 30 Oct 2016
+- What are .pano files? - 29 Oct 2016
+- Publishing VR Panoramas to Photosynth - 28 Oct 2016
+- Convert Equirectangular Projection to Cube Faces - 18 Oct 2016
+- Publishing VR Panoramas to Facebook - 12 Oct 2016

 <br />

-## Transferring files from PC to ST and vice versa
+## Transferring files between PC and ST

 Status | Completed March 2016
+Goal | Explore the various ways to share files between PC and Atari ST

-Goal | Can my Atari ST interoperate with modern PCs?
+Can my Atari ST interoperate with modern PCs?
 What are the best ways to send files back and forth?

-Pending
+I explored several ways to transfer files between PC and Atari ST, including:

+- Using an SD card and Ultrasatan to Transfer Files from PC to ST - 08 Mar 2016
+- Using Ethernet to Transfer Files from PC to ST - 07 Mar 2016
+- Using PARCP-USB to Transfer Files from PC to ST - 24 Feb 2016
+- Using Serial Cable and ZMODEM to Transfer Files from PC to ST - 13 Feb 2016
+- Using Serial Cable and Ghostlink to Transfer Files from PC to ST - 06 Feb 2016
+- Using Floppy Disk to Transfer Files from PC to ST - 30 Jan 2016

+I also took a detour into file compression, and learned how to split large files into chunks that can be individually copied using (for example) floppy disks:

+- How to Split and Copy Large Files to Your Atari ST in Chunks - 31 Jan 2016

 <br />

 ## Playing downloaded games on real ST hardware (Sep 2015)

 Status | Completed September 2015
+Goal | Download an Atari ST game image from the web and play it on my real ST

-Goal | My old ST disks are dead!
+My old ST disks are dead!
 Can I download a replacement image from the web and play on my physical ST?

-Pending
+I explored several options, including floppy disk images and hard disk adaptations:

+- Use Your PC to Create a Bootable Atari ST Game Disk - 22 Sep 2015
+- Playing Downloaded Games on a Real Atari ST - 18 Sep 2015

 <br />